 Thirteen percent of adults have HIV/AIDS, according to 2012 UNICEF data.
 AIDS has caused thousands of deaths in the working-age population, leaving many children destitute.

 Zambia had an estimated 670,000 AIDS orphans in 2012, according to UNICEF.

-However, a 2006 UNICEF sponsored survey of street children in Zambia revealed that only 25 percent of the young people roaming the streets are homeless.
+However, a 2006 UNICEF sponsored survey of children in Zambia revealed that only 25 percent of the young people roaming the streets are homeless.
 The rest, ever scraping by, spend their days begging for money or stealing, and then return home in the evening; their families force them to beg in the streets to supplement household income, Mwenda says.